Glen Carbon, Illinois

 Glen Carbon is a village in Madison County, Illinois, United States, 14 mi northeast of St. Louis.
+It is part of the St. Louis metropolitan area.
 The population was 13,842 at the 2020 census.

 History

 In 1801, Colonel Samuel Judy received a military grant for 100 acre of land near the base of the bluffs just north of Judys Branch, and became one of the first permanent settlers of Madison County.
 The land was called Goshen Settlement, after the biblical land of Goshen.
 It was renamed "Glen Carbon" to reflect its coal mining heritage.

 Glen Carbon was incorporated as a village in 1892.
-It operated many coal mines until the last one shut down in 1934.
-Another industry was the St. Louis brick company, which burned down in the 1930s; then, right after being rebuilt, it burned down and was never rebuilt again.
+It operated many coal mines until 1958.
+The Madison Coal Corp. that helped to found the town, shut down in 1931.
+Another industry was the St. Louis Press Brick Company, which burned down in 1906.

 Glen Carbon residents served during World War I. The city's Doughboy statue, which honors the sacrifice made by two of its residents, has been selected as part of a national competition for restoration as part of the nation's World War I centennial activities.
+It is now featured in the book, "100 Cities, 100 Memorials."

 Three railroads once served Glen Carbon.
 The Illinois Central Railroad, now the Ronald J. Foster Sr. Heritage Bike Trail, became one of the first rails to trails projects in the US, in 1992.
 The other two lines were the Norfolk Southern line and the Chicago and North Western line, which ran parallel with each other the entire way through Glen Carbon, and stopped operating in Glen Carbon in March 2000.
 The Nickel Plate Bike Trail follows both of those right-of-ways, switching back and forth between the NS and CNW lines the whole way through Glen Carbon.

 Heritage Museum

-Originally built in 1914, this building began as School Street in what is considered "Old Town" Glen Carbon.
+Originally built in 1914, this building is located in the spot of the previous Glen Carbon School, established in 1890.
+That is why this street is named School Street in what is considered "Old Town" Glen Carbon.